 To promote the health and well-being of the campus community, Student Health Services offers preventive information on these diseases, as well as supplying many immunizations that are available for specific diseases.
 Although Lewis-Clark State College does not require students to have vaccinations as a condition of enrollment, we strongly encourage these vaccinations to protect the students, staff, and faculty of this campus community.
 All LCSC students, full and part-time, are eligible to utilize services at Student Health, located in the Sam Glenn Complex, Room 205.
 Student Health Services provides the following vaccines:

 Travel, along with other common vaccinations, are available through the North Central District Health Department or Tri-State Memorial Hospital's Family Practice Clinic.

-The Advisory Committee on Immunization Practices (ACIP) to the Centers for Disease Control and Prevention (CDC) and American College Health Association guidelines has recommended that college freshman living in dormitories receive the meningococcal vaccine.
+The Center for Disease Control and Prevention (CDC) and the American College Health Association (ACHA) guidelines have recommended that college freshman living in dormitories receive the meningococcal vaccine.

 For individual program requirements go to Nursing & Health Science.